cloud66/help-old/_posts/stack-features/2013-09-26-redeployment-hook.md

 </div>

 ## Using Redeployment Hook Manually
-To use the redeployment hook, you would need to POST an HTTP request to your redeployment hook URL.
+To use the redeployment hook, you can POST an HTTP request to your redeployment hook URL.
 You can do this in curl like this:

 <pre class="terminal">
 curl -X POST -d "" [your redeployment hook URL]